music-assistant/music-assistant.io/docs/faq/groups.md

 ## Temporary Sync Group

 Temporary Sync Group players are configured via the [Player List](ui.md#player-list) or HA action.
-They provide a very flexible way to create and destroy Sync Groups as the players can be added or removed at any time.
+If multiple HA players are available to MA and those players can be grouped in HA then that functionality will also be available via this method.
+This type of group provides a very flexible way to create and destroy Sync Groups as the players can be added or removed at any time.

 ### Features